ilkkapeltola/thumbmark-storage/README.md

-# Thumbmark Store
+# Thumbmark Storage

-Thumbmark store uses the browser fingerprinting library [ThumbmarkJS](https://github.com/ilkkapeltola/thumbmarkjs) to implement a handy store that behaves in a similar way as `localStore`.
+Thumbmark storage uses the browser fingerprinting library [ThumbmarkJS](https://github.com/ilkkapeltola/thumbmarkjs) to implement a handy store that behaves in a similar way as `localStorage`.

 There are two components